WordPress/test-handbook/test-team-badge.md

 - Contributed to a [Test handbook](https://github.com/wordpress/test-handbook) PR that has been merged.
 - Participated in ZIP package builds or default theme tests during a `#core <release-party>`.
 - Participated in a Contributor Day (as a table lead, providing technical support, or assisting with onboarding).
-- Suggested a thoughtful idea aimed at improving the quality of WordPress or enhancing the testing process in any way, which has been accepted.
+- Suggested a thoughtful idea aimed at improving testing processes in any way, which gets implemented.

 ## Test Team Badge